ngageoint/hootenanny/README.md

 # [Releases](https://github.com/ngageoint/hootenanny/releases)

+For installation from RPM, please follow the [guide in the rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md).
+If you want to install from source without downloading the release, please follow [VAGRANT.md](https://github.com/ngageoint/hootenanny/blob/master/docs/user/VAGRANT.md).

 Documentation is included as [PDF files](https://github.com/ngageoint/hootenanny/releases) with each release.
 Download the Hootenanny `.tar.gz` installation file and locate the documentation within the "docs" directory.

-If you want to install from source using without downloading the release, please follow [VAGRANT.md](https://github.com/ngageoint/hootenanny/blob/master/docs/user/VAGRANT.md).
-For installation from RPM, please follow the [guide in the rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md).

 # Conflatable Feature Types